 The Robert's Point track is an in-and-out double-back hike that is suitable to fit hikers in good conditions.

 If you're leaving early in the morning or late in the afternoon, then I'd recommend starting at the glacier car park on the Peters Pool walk.
-Although it's a little bit longer, then checking out the reflective pools is well worth it in good weather conditions.
+Although it's a little bit longer, checking out the reflective pools is well worth it in good weather conditions.

 The start of Roberts Track is fairly flat, following the true right of the Waiho Valley.
 The track is well-maintained at the start.
 However, you'll quickly notice that this changes the further you progress along the track.